calmcar-system/WACV/README.md

 4. If CMT submission system is not available, please upload your result to Baidu Netdisk and send the share link of your result to shaojuan.fan@calmcar.com

    <br/>
+5. The paper template is identical to the WACV2020 main conference.
+The author toolkit(latex only) is available both on Overleaf and in Github, The submission website can be found here [(CMT)](https://cmt3.research.microsoft.com/AVV2021/)

 #### **VII.** ***Contact***